 Replace your incandescent bulbs with LEDs, which start faster, last longer, and use less energy than compact fluorescent bulbs (CFLs).

 You can find LEDs at local hardware stores, supermarkets, and at online stores.
 Choose ENERGY STAR rated LEDs for reliable quality.

 5. Water heating improvements

 Purchase a new ENERGY STAR water heater if yours is old.

 Water heating is the third largest energy user in the average home.
 We recommend you look into indirect water heaters, heat pumps, or hybrid water heaters.
-Always take advantage of rebates at MassSave.com or Energy Wise.
+Always take advantage of rebates at MassSave.com or Rhode Island Energy.
 Other tips: Set your hot water thermostat to 120 degrees.
 Take showers instead of baths, use low-flow shower heads and faucets, and wash clothes in cold water.